dryu99/boonwegig-pub/README.md

 - [ ] make scraper smarter
   - [ ] should be able to scrape posts with multiple days
     - [ ] once this is done reach out to venues like club bbang to encourage them to upload posts with text
+- [ ] think about to how to support crowdsourcing
+- [ ] optimize db queries in client lmao can split them up easily everythings doing too much rn
+  - [ ] make queries do the bare minium of what they're supposed to do
+- [ ] look into forcing styling to go left for music event. rn its doing it automatically when the text gets long...
+- [ ] shoudl somehow make it so when you merge a PR with a migration, it automatically migrates it for you (write gh action)
+- [ ] look into weird errors you got with the edge function timing out on vercel logs
+- [ ] add loading files for every new client route
+- [ ] maybe make instagram posts table
+  - [ ] or add some kind of check for name + startdatetime?? idk
+- [ ] add where clause for music event fetch to only fetch valid events
+  - [ ] but if you do this you need to be aware that you need to manually approve events..